web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 - `splitChunks.maxAsyncRequests`
 - `splitChunks.maxInitialRequests`

 In version 0.2, we will use the new `SplitChunksPlugin` by default.
 If you encounter problems, please provide feedback promptly, and we will fix them as soon as possible.
-You can switch back to the old implementation

-with `experiments.newSplitChunks: false`, but we strongly recommend using the new version.
-In version 0.3, we will remove the old implementation.
+You can switch back to the deprecated implementation by using the `experiments.newSplitChunks: false` option, but we strongly recommend using the new version.
+In version 0.3, we will remove the deprecated implementation.

 ### DataURI support